 Historically, trout for recreational translocations have been stocked from the Pemberton Freshwater Research Centre.
-Current management practices are applied to control Mycobacterium marinum at the centre and disease testing for epizootic haemotopoietic necrosis virus (EHNV) is also undertaken annually.
+This centre is specially designed for trout production and includes protocols and facilities to reduce the risk of disease.
+Trout are bred especially so they can tolerate increased heat, which makes them better suited to Western Australian conditions.
+Current management practices are applied to control Mycobacterium marinum at the centre and disease testing for epizootic haematopoietic necrosis virus (EHNV) is also undertaken annually.
 Salmonid and non-salmonid finfish are susceptible to EHNV, transmitted through the movement of carrier fish.
 Symptoms include abdominal distension, pallor of skin and fins, a loss of equilibrium and flared opercula.

 The disease-risk status of each individual aquaculture facility may potentially vary, depending on the diversity of the aquaculture activities undertaken at each location.
-It is proposed that those fish to be sourced by the Department of Fisheries for recreational stocking purposes shall primarily be sourced from the Pemberton Freshwater Research Centre and disease tested to the satisfaction of the Department of Fisheries' Senior Fish Pathologist prior to release.
+It is proposed that those fish to be sourced by the Department of Fisheries for recreational stocking purposes will primarily be sourced from the Pemberton Freshwater Research Centre and disease tested to the satisfaction of the Department of Fisheries' Senior Fish Pathologist prior to release.

 There is also concern for potential introductions or artificial enhancement of harmful symbionts in natural waterways, despite the trout having a 'disease-free' status.
-The introduction of trout and even disease-tested trout, to waterways may increase the presence of parasites, due to an additional host source being available.
+The introduction of trout, and even disease-tested trout, to waterways may increase the presence of parasites, due to an additional host source being available.